jjjermiah/FunCirc/README.md

 ## Running the Application

-To start the app, open runApp.R in Rstudio, and run the command
+To start the app, in the console run the command

 ```RStudio
 library(shiny)